ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/EigenLibraryIntro.md

         return;
     }
 ```

-We then parse row-wise components by text splitter, space in this project.
+We then parse row-wise components by text delimiter - a space character in this project.

 ```cpp
     int row_count = 0, n_cols;
     while(std::getline(file, line))